snkas/ns3-basic-sim-intro/chapters/5_ns3_tutorial.md

-# Chapter 5: ns-3 tutorial
+# Chapter 5: First ns-3 tutorial

 Ns-3 provides a tutorial as well in which it explains in more detail the concepts described before.
 Please go over the tutorial there: